 Section 18: Undead Monsters, Vampire Lovers, and Final Girls: Gender in Horror Films

-Dr. Lauren McCoy is an Assistant Professor in the English department.
-She went to the University of St. Andrews for undergrad and received her MA and PhD from Washington University in St. Louis.
+Dr. Lauren McCoy is an assistant professor in the English department.
+She went to the University of St. Andrews for her undergraduate degree and received her M.A. and Ph.D. from Washington University in St. Louis.
 She studies gossip in 19th-century British novels and newspapers.
 She has published articles on Lord Byron's love life and Victorian gossip columns.
-Dr. McCoy regularly teaches courses in composition and literature.
+McCoy regularly teaches courses in composition and literature.
 In her free time, she enjoys hiking, knitting hats, and her beautiful cats.

 Time Offered: R 11:00AM-12:50PM/ LARC 117/ Dr. Lauren McCoy